Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

   - This analysis is for the sale portfolio in Iowa area only.

   - As the dataset only contains spirits purchase information of Iowa Class “E” liquor licensees, this means the distribution channel only include: grocery, liquor and convenience store and their wholesale sales to on-premise class "A", "B", "C" and "D".
-The dataset does no include on-premise sales (licensees "A", "B", "C" and "D"), i.e. members and guests of non-profit clubs, hotels and motels, taverns, bars, restaurants, trains, airplanes and watercrafts etc.
+The dataset does not include on-premise sales (licensees "A", "B", "C" and "D"), i.e. members and guests of non-profit clubs, hotels and motels, taverns, bars, restaurants, trains, airplanes and watercrafts etc.

 ## Data Cleaning

 #### 1. Data Cleaning Overview

-- The dataset contain the sales record of liquor in Iowa from 2012-01-03 to 2022-09-30.
-   **There were 24,842,520 records in the dataset, 24,847,481 (-4,961 rows) after cleaning**
+- The dataset contains the sales record of liquor in Iowa from 2012-01-03 to 2022-09-30.
+There were 24,842,520 records in the dataset, 24,847,481 (-4,961 rows) after cleaning.

 - There are 24 fields in this dataset, as per the dimensions that the data is stored, I categorized them into below 4 categories:
   * Fact: [invoice_and_item_number], [date], [bottles_sold], [sale_dollars], [volume_sold_liters], [volume_sold_gallons]